-- DACA recipients are now eligible for health care coverage under the Affordable Care Act (ACA), also known as Obamacare. - DACA recipients and other newly eligible individuals can apply for health coverage through the marketplace between November 1, 2024 and January 15, 2025. - The expanded health coverage includes the Essential Plan and other Qualified Health Plans. - To enroll visit nystateofhealth.ny.gov. - For more information about health coverage as a DACA recipient, visit cms.gov/files/document/daca-fact-sheet.pdf
+- DACA recipients are now eligible for health care coverage under the Affordable Care Act (ACA), also known as Obamacare. - The expanded health coverage includes the Essential Plan and other Qualified Health Plans. - If you qualify for Medicaid, the Essential Plan, or Child Health Plus, enrollment is open all year. - To enroll visit nystateofhealth.ny.gov.